lineCode/ULIS/tests/README.md

 Here are some test applications for ULIS2

 ## License
-Check LICENSE.md, ULIS2 and tests applications are not available for commerical use.
+Check LICENSE.md, ULIS2 and tests applications are not available for commercial use.

 ## Description
 |Name                   |Description                                                |